ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - A hackers mindset is a way of using creative solutions to solve problems.
 BEing persistent with the problem is .
 Redefining the problem in how to attack it, think of
         - How do you hack this website?
     - Cohorts of users
+        Cohorts are a good way to segment user bases around groups and time.
+Why people buy things in the last 3 months could dramatically be different in the next 3 months.
+It is important to segment buying behaviour into cohorts to understand trends and buying patterns to be able to predict and plan for the future
     - Net retention rate
     - Pricing Discovery
         - Cost Plus